|STAFF AND BOARD OF DIRECTORS|

 Anne Ourand, Assistant Director

 Born and raised in Cleveland, Anne graduated from Xavier University before starting a career in social service work that included a stint with the Jesuit Volunteer Corps, running the Emergency Services Department for a large non-profit in Great Falls, Montana and managing a child support agency in Cleveland.
 Anne moved to D.C. three decades ago to marry a seventh generation Washingtonian.
 She almost immediately started working for SOME (So Others Might Eat) coordinating the Donations Department.
 After five years, Anne and her husband moved to London, where Anne took a job as the assistant director of the Hackney Volunteer Bureau.
 Anne returned to DC four years later to start a family and take up her old job at SOME.
 She also agreed to join the Palisades Community Association as its administrator.
-She raised three children: a son who graduated from Gonzaga High School and Temple University; a daughter who graduated from Georgetown Visitation and attends the College of Holy Cross; and another daughter who attends Visitation.
-She has been married to John, a sports journalist, for 27 years.
+She raised three children: a son who graduated from Gonzaga High School and Temple University; a daughter who graduated from Georgetown Visitation and the College of Holy Cross; and another daughter who graduated from Georgetown Visitation and now attends Villanova University.
+She has been married to John, a sports journalist, for 28 years.
 Anne has been intimately involved in the Palisades neighborhood since moving here in 1999.

 BOARD OF DIRECTORS